LGTBQ youth, education dominate 'funnel week' at Iowa Capitol

 Senate Republicans on Thursday amended the bill to state enforcement and compliance with its provisions shall not constitute a violation of the Iowa Civil Rights Act.

-A wave of similar legislation in Republican-led states has been considered this year, and Utah and Florida are among the states that have enacted such bans.
+A wave of similar legislation in Republican-led states has been considered this year, and Utah and Mississippi are among the states that have enacted such bans.

 Sen. Jeff Edler, R-State Center, raised concerns about providing irreversible care to minors who they said are not old enough to make informed decisions about “experimental treatments that could leave them permanently sterile or physically marred for life.”